asvid/asvid.github.io/_posts/2016-04-24-color-changing-progress-bar.md

 **Please remember fallowing code is in [Kotlin][kotlin]**

-In my project I wanted to have progress bar that shows how much time you have untill your food is not good to eat any longer.
+In my project I wanted to have progress bar that shows how much time you have until your food is not good to eat any longer.
 I'm not UX specialist, but I know that usually when you see green color you think **it's all ok** and red is **some danger**.
-Sticking to that knowlage, I decided to have small progress bar in each product list item showing time till it should land in trashcan.
+So I decided to have small progress bar in each product list item showing time till it should land in trashcan.